0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 ```cpp
 if(Data->Iopb->Parameters.AcquireForSectionSynchronization.SyncType == SyncTypeCreateSection && Data->Iopb->Parameters.AcquireForSectionSynchronization.PageProtection == PAGE_READWRITE && Data->RequestorMode == UserMode)
 ```
-If that's indeed the case:
+If that's the case:
-* If not attached yet , a file context is allocated and attached to the file , initialized with the file name.
+* If not attached yet, a file context is allocated and attached to the file, initialized with the file name.
 * the name of the file being mapped is added to a linked list (```SectionsOwned```) of files mapped by the process (under the process entry structure).

 ```cpp